 Represents: 6th Ward

-Among Michael’s many community activities, he serves in an ex-officio capacity on the boards of several organizations, including the Downtown Bellingham Partnership, Bellingham Whatcom County Tourism, and Sustainable Connections.
-His also volunteers on the non-profit board of Domestic Violence and Sexual Assault Services of Whatcom County, and as a youth leader for his church.
+Among Michael’s many community activities, he has served in an ex-officio capacity on the boards of several organizations, including the Downtown Bellingham Partnership, Bellingham Whatcom County Tourism, and Sustainable Connections.
+He is a member of the Bellingham/Whatcom Chamber of Commerce.
+He also volunteers on the nonprofit board of Domestic Violence and Sexual Assault Services of Whatcom County, and as a youth leader for his church.

 With an educational background in scientific research, psychology, and paralegal studies, Michael brings his personal experience as an active citizen and from years of volunteer and community work in public schools, non-profit organizations, and from service on city boards and commissions prior to his election to office.
 He was first drawn to local government by the challenge we face to preserve our quality of life by balancing our man-made and natural environments in a way that works in the long run.
 Protecting and restoring the Lake Whatcom reservoir is a prime example, where our roads and houses threaten the quality of our drinking water and the health of the lake.